 What if my shoulder injury prevents me from returning to work?

-If your shoulder injury prevents you from returning to work, you will probably continue drawing workers compensation temporary total disability benefits.
+If your shoulder injury prevents you from returning to work, you will probably continue drawing workers compensation temporary total disability benefits for some time.
 Usually, the insurance company has to pay these benefits to you if your injury prevents you from going back to work.

 Does my employer have to provide me with a light duty job for my shoulder injury?

 Georgia’s workers compensation law does not require your employer to provide you with a light duty job.
-Basically, your employer can either:
+Basically, your employer has two choices.
+They can either:

 - Provide you with a suitable light duty job; or